fde-capu/ft_services/README.md

 - Use `ssh user42@$(minikube ip)`; password: "user42".
 - To login into ftps, use: `lftp $(minikube ip)`.
 Then `set ssl:verify-certificate no` and `user user42`; password: "user42".
-- Only two volumes are shared, the sql db, and influx.
-Ftps have its own volume.
-All are persistent.
+- Three volumes are persistent and shared, the sql db, influx and /home (as it can be accessible through ssh and sftpd on the same data).

 ---